-At the end of a very hot day this week, VVSM held its annual general meeting 2012 before the local public.
+At the end of a very hot day this week, the VVSM community action-group held its annual general meeting 2012 before the local public.

 The doors in the Draycott Community Church hall were left open to let a cool breeze in…